 - are available in the formats DCP or QuickTime ProRes.
 35mm or other formats only upon request.

-- Television productions are only eligible if they are intended for a theatrical release.
+- are intended for theatrical release.

 In case of international co-productions the main country of production will be considered as the country of origin.

 - World premieres are preferred (general information on premiere status).